stanley-dejesus/Java-Equipment-Management-System/README.md

 # Equipment-Management-System-Java

-This assignment was to introduce advanced OOP concepts and to demonstration separate of concerns.
+The Assignment provided an introduction to advanced OOP concepts and follow OOP separate of concerns principle.

+Use the test.java file to execute the scenarios listed below

 OOP Project Description
 Requirements: